surniaulula/wpsso/readme.txt

 **Includes quality assurance features and options:**

+* Checks and warns of any missing PHP modules.
+* Checks 3rd party plugin settings for possible conflicts.
 * Checks for minimum / maximum image dimensions and aspect ratios.
 * Shows notices for missing and required images.
-* Verifies webpages for duplicate meta tags.
 * Validates theme header templates for correct HTML markup.
-* Checks and warns of any missing PHP modules.
-* Checks 3rd party plugin settings for possible conflicts.
+* Verifies webpage HTML for duplicate meta tags.

 **Coded for maximum performance:**